KhronosGroup/glTF/specification/2.0/README.md

 ### Skins

 All skins are stored in the `skins` array of the asset.
 Each skin is defined by the `inverseBindMatrices` property (which points to an accessor with IBM data), used to bring coordinates being skinned into the same space as each joint; and a `joints` array property that lists the nodes indices used as joints to animate the skin.
 The order of joints is defined in the `skin.joints` array and it must match the order of `inverseBindMatrices` data.

-The `skeleton` property (if present) points to the node that is the common root of a joints hierarchy or to a direct or indirect parent node of the common root.
+All joints defined in a skin must form a connected subtree within the node hierarchy, and the highest order node is the `skin parent`.
+If a skin contains multiple distinct subtrees (multi-rooted, a joint is not defined which connects them) then the "roots" of the distict subtrees must be siblings in the node hierarchy, and their comment parent is the `skin parent` (note that in this case, the `skin parent` may not be a joint).

+A node may only be defined as a joint by a single skin.

+Exporters must localize/apply any transformations of skinned meshes to that of the `skin parent`.
+Client implementations will ignore any transforms present on the skinned mesh.

 > **Implementation Note:** The matrix defining how to pose the skin's geometry for use with the joints ("Bind Shape Matrix") should be premultiplied to mesh data or to Inverse Bind Matrices.